yelamanchili-murali/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/introduction-self-guided.md

+These instructions are for self-guided learners who are not part of the AI Tour and do not have access to a pre-configured lab environment.
+Follow these steps to set up your environment and begin the workshop.

 ## Getting Started with the Workshop

 This workshop is designed to teach you about the Azure AI Agents Service and the Python SDK.
 It consists of multiple labs, each highlighting a specific feature of the Azure AI Agents Service.
 The labs are meant to be completed in order, as each one builds on the knowledge and work from the previous lab.

-## Self-guided learners

-These instructions are for self-guided learners who are not part of the AI Tour and do not have access to a pre-configured lab environment.
-Follow these steps to set up your environment and begin the workshop.

 ### GitHub Codespaces